-How to Handle a Garnishment
+How Garnishment Works

 Talk to Your Creditor

-Defend the lawsuit
+Defend the Lawsuit

-If at all possible, you will want to negotiate a settlement with the creditor before the court enters a judgment.
-If the creditor gets a judgment against you, your options are reduced.
-You may still be able to negotiate to pay a settlement amount that’s less than the amount you owe.
-But the judgment will erase any defenses that you could have brought during the court case on your debt.
+If your creditor files a lawsuit against you, you may have defenses that would prevent the creditor from taking a judgment, or might at least provide you some bargaining leverage.
+If possible, negotiate a settlement with the creditor before the court enters a judgment.
+If the creditor gets a judgment against you, your options are more limited.
+You may still be able to negotiate to pay a settlement amount that’s less than the amount you owe, but the judgment will erase any defenses that you could have brought during the court case on your debt.

-Challenge the garnishment
+Challenge the Garnishment

 Once the creditor obtains a judgment and asks the court to order a garnishment, the creditor is required to notify you before the garnishment takes place.
 That way, if you have any defenses to the garnishment itself, you can plead your case.

+It's much easier to deal with debt collectors and creditors before you reach the lawsuit stage.
 Once a creditor decides to file a lawsuit, you'll be dealing with attorneys.
-It is certainly possible for you to defend a lawsuit or a garnishment on your own, but not necessarily the best course of action.
+It's certainly possible for you to defend a lawsuit or a garnishment on your own, but it's not necessarily the best course of action.
 You may think you're saving money by not hiring an attorney to defend you or challenge the garnishment, but attorneys can often save you much more money than they cost.
-Most attorneys who work with consumers offer no-cost or low-cost consultations.
+Many attorneys who work with consumers offer no-cost or low-cost consultations.
 A good place to look for a consumer attorney is the National Association of Consumer Advocates.

 File a Bankruptcy Case